-The Sexual Health Options, Resource & Education - SHORE Centre is Pro-Choice.
+The Sexual Health Options, Resource and Education (SHORE)

+Centre is

+Pro-Choice.

 This means we respect a person's right to make the best decision for themselves.
-We provide up-to-date, accurate and evidence informed information and resources about all pregnancy options, and allow people to choose what is right for them.
+We will give you up-to-date, accurate and evidence informed information and resources about all your pregnancy options, and allow you to choose what is right for you.

-We support people in every way we can without judgement.
+We will support you in every way we can without judgement.

-If you have questions about abortion please contact: SHORE Centre at 519-743-9360.
+If you have questions about abortion, or would like support in booking an abortion, please contact:

+SHORE Centre at 519-743-9360.